CVFhyum/Contrology/README.md

 - Data in the form of bytes, with no header
 - 10 Character Recipient Code

-You will get bytes to send.
+You will get ready bytes to send.

 ## How do you receive data?
 Wait for a header of length **HEADER_LENGTH**\